Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/Test.md

 A functionality check is performed to confirm proper access.

-5) Within 10 business days, the customer receives an email including:
+5) Within 10 days, the customer receives an email including:

 - Credentials or activation instructions
 - Overview of assigned permissions